innocentavali/innocentavali.github.io/_posts/2018-07-16-how-to-scrape-pictures-from-a-website.md

 For example, I want to build web applications which can automatically process images.
 But where can I get the material?

 I don't like the images from some open dataset.
-It's just...too old...academic...and ugly!
+It's just...too old...and ugly!

 And sometimes it's also hard to find the specifc component I want.
-(They never knew what's in my mind)

 So I decided to scrape it from the website myself!
 Afterwards, I can do whatever I want~